 Podcasts are enjoying increasingly popularity.
-Meanwhile, in Germany one in eleven listens to a podcast at least once a week.
-This content form is so so popular because you can learn and experience new things along the way.
+Meanwhile, in Germany, one in eleven listens to a podcast at least once a week.
+This content form is so popular because you can learn and experience new things along the way.

 An important, yet costly, item that can be part of your content marketing strategy: whitepapers.
 Not only do they help you distribute content, but they can be true lead generators.
 Whitepapers can be ad-on content in your strategy, with which you prepare quality content and make it available for download on your website, for example.
 In this way, you can position yourself as an expert, gain the trust of your users and build a long-term bond with them.
 But not only your users like whitepapers, also the search engines like high-quality content.
 That’s why they rank them higher in search results, which in turn pays dividends to your website’s visibility.